clementpadovani/Combine-CombineLatestArity/README.md

 ### CocoaPods

-Add the following to your Podfile:
+Add the following to your `Podfile`:

 ```ruby
 pod 'CombineCombineLatestArity', '~> 1.0'